kostasmarkopoulos/home-soc-lab/README.md

 - Convert saved searches into scheduled alerts (would require Splunk Enterprise or a switch to Elastic/Sentinel, since Splunk Free lacks scheduled alerting)
 - Run a honeypot and analyze real-world attack traffic

-- Run the four attacks above and document each detection with SPL + screenshot + triage
-- Map detection coverage with the MITRE ATT&CK Navigator
-- Add a honeypot and analyze real-world attack traffic